uviclibraries/hyflex-active-workshops/test.md

 ---

 ## Pre-Workshop Videos & Activities
 This workshop is primarily hands-on and will help you create the outline and some content for a Hyflex, Active Learning workshop.
-To participate fully please do the following **before the workshop**:
+To participate fully please do the following **before the workshop:**

 <div id="h5p-container"></div>